-p) General circuit breaker: all cars participating in speed races on closed circuits or in hill-climbs must be equipped with a general electric circuit breaker, which must be clearly marked by a spark in a blue triangle.
-Closed cars must be fitted with two circuit breakers, one in the driver's compartment and one outside the vehicle in an easily detectable location.
-The fitting of such circuit breakers which is compulsory for speed events on circuits and hill-climbs is authorised and even recommended for rallies.
+p) General circuit breaker: all cars, open or closed, participating in speed races on closed circuits or in hill-climbs must be equipped with a general electric circuit breaker, clearly marked by a spark in a blue triangle, accessible from inside or outside the car.
+This circuit breaker will cut all electrical circuits (battery, alternator or dynamo, lights, hooters, ignition, electrical controls, etc).
+The fitting of such a circuit breaker, which is compulsory for speed events on circuits and hill-climbs, is authorised and even recommended for rallies.